imbingz/MERN-Stack-Book-App/README.md

 # Book-Search-Full-Stack
  A React-based Single-Page-App (SPA) with helper/util functions and React Hooks to query and display books based on user searches.
-It also uses Node, Express and MongoDB so that users can save books to review or purchase later.
+It also uses Node, Express, MongoDB, and socket.io.

 <hr>